Myriam2002/ELPO_Voice_to_Sign_Language/README.md

 ```
 python main.py
 ```
+## Add your own words🙌
+1. Just create a new folder in the folder by the name `Images`
+2. Name the folder the words name in small letters
+3. Upload the sign language representation for this image
+4. Enjoy!😇🎇
 ## Contributing ✨

 Contributions to this project are welcome!
 If you'd like to contribute, please fork the repository and make your changes.
 Then, submit a pull request with your changes.